siddharth840/algo-efficiency-mini-project-Siddharth/README.md

 ├── requirements.txt
 └── .gitignore

-▶ How to Run the Notebook
+ How to Run the Notebook
-1️⃣ Install dependencies
+1️Install dependencies
 pip install -r requirements.txt

-2️⃣ Run the notebook
+2️ Run the notebook
 jupyter notebook algo_analysis_notebook.ipynb

 No external datasets are required — the notebook generates random input lists automatically.

-📚 Citations & References
+ Citations & References

 CLRS – Introduction to Algorithms

 Python Documentation – time, memory_profiler, and matplotlib

-🙌 Acknowledgement
+ Acknowledgement

 This project was completed as part of Design and Analysis of Algorithms Lab (ENCA351) in the School of Engineering & Technology, K.R.
 Mangalam University.

-🎉 README COMPLETE

 Let me know if you want:
 🔸 requirements.txt + .gitignore